djojov/booking-management-system/README.md

 ## 🛎️ Booking Management System

-This project was created as part of my Software Engineering class (Jan 2023) where I created a three-layer application in C# and .NET Framework to help small resorts manage their booking.
+This project was created as part of my Visual Programming class (Jan 2023) where I created a three-layer application in C# and .NET Framework to help small resorts manage their booking.

 ## 🛠️ Technologies and tools